Azure/azure-monitor-baseline-alerts/docs/content/patterns/alz/Getting-started/Monitoring-and-Alerting.md

 ### Notifications

-While alerts are generated by default and can't be turned off for destructive operations, the notifications are in the control of the user, allowing you to clearly specify which set of email address (or other notification endpoints) you wish to route alerts to.
-Notifications are configured by an alert processing rule, which will be created by default when deploying AMBA-ALZ pattern.
+While alerts are generated by default and cannot be disabled for destructive operations, users have control over the notifications.
+This allows you to specify the email addresses (or other notification endpoints) to which alerts should be routed.
+Notifications are configured by an alert processing rule, which is created by default when deploying the AMBA-ALZ pattern.

 [Back to top of page](.)